mehtapparkinson/java-group-project/README.md

 Sets up environment variables for database configuration.

 Once the application is running, you can interact with it via HTTP requests.

+## Deployment Plan

+1. **Continuous Integration**:
+- GitHub Actions will be used for continuous integration, with stages for building, testing, and deploying the application.

+2. **Docker**:
+- The application is containerized using Docker.
+A Dockerfile and a `docker-compose.yaml` will be provided to run the application along with a MySQL container.

 3. **Pipeline**:
 - **Stage 1**: Build and test the application.